Peter Lawler (academic)

 Peter Augustine Lawler (July 30, 1951 – May 23, 2017) was an American academic who was Dana Professor of Government at Berry College.
 He taught courses in political philosophy and American politics.

 He was executive editor of the quarterly journal Perspectives on Political Science and was a chairman of the politics and literature section of the American Political Science Association.
 He also served on the editorial board of the new bilingual critical edition of Alexis de Tocqueville's Democracy in America.
 Lawler also served on the editorial boards of several journals.

-Upon his death, The Week penned an obituary, "Why every smart liberal should read conservative philosopher Peter Lawler," recommending that, "at a time when the post-Goldwater conservative movement finds itself increasingly eclipsed by right-wing populism, Lawler's distinctive vision and voice may be more pertinent than ever."
+Upon his death, The Week penned an obituary entitled "Why every smart liberal should read conservative philosopher Peter Lawler," recommending that, "at a time when the post-Goldwater conservative movement finds itself increasingly eclipsed by right-wing populism, Lawler's distinctive vision and voice may be more pertinent than ever."